I don’t live in Australia and I am not an Australian citizen. Can I still enter?

 Who are the judges this year?

-How should I format my poem?
+How should I format my story?

-Where can I find the complete terms and conditions of entry?
+Where can I find the complete Terms and Conditions of entry?

 These can be found here.